inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/users.md

 ## Adding users and roles

 You may need to add users or make permission changes after the users vocabulary has been loaded.
-To create an account programmatically, run:
+To create an account, run:

 ```shell
 pipenv run invenio users create email@domain.edu --active --confirm